 In the fight against climate change, the industrial sector is often viewed as part of the problem – and not without reason.
 The start of the industrial revolution about 250 years ago coincided with a massive increase in the emission of greenhouse gases.

-As a result of burning fossil fuels and deforestation, the atmospheric CO2 concentration, which is a key long-term contributor to climate change, has increased by one-third since then.
+As a result of burning fossil fuels and deforestation, the atmospheric CO2 concentration, a key long-term contributor to climate change, has increased by one-third since then.

-Not only can energy-efficient equipment lower operating costs, but consumers and employees expect companies to step up, and increasingly stringent government mandates make going green a logical choice.
+Not only can climate-friendly equipment lower operating costs.
+Consumers and employees expect companies to step up, and increasingly stringent government mandates make going green a logical choice.
 In fact, companies refusing to take this step will probably end up paying a steep price later.

-But how can businesses become more environment-friendly and achieve a carbon footprint reduction?
+But how can businesses become more ecological and reduce carbon emissions?

 Fortunately, there are lots of different ways.
 Some are easy, others more challenging.
 Some are inexpensive, others require an upfront investment that will later be recovered.